 - Service batteries in a well ventilated area away from flames or sparks or other ignition sources

 - Do not tip the battery or remove any vent caps

 If your battery won’t hold a charge, connect it to the charger.
 If it isn’t fully charged within 8 hours, your lawn mower battery is dead and you’ll need to replace it.

-If your battery does charge fully, the charge should not drain if it isn’t in use.
-Troubleshoot continued problems by using a multi-tester (service part number 19602) to see if your battery drains power while not in use.
+If your battery does charge fully, the charge should not drain if it is not in use.
+Troubleshoot continued problems by using a multimeter (service part number 19602) to see if your battery drains power while not in use.
 If it holds the charge through testing, you may have an issue with the alternator.

 Alternators power the small engine while it is running, keeping the battery charged by circulating power back back through the system.

 For the easiest alternator test, simply turn on the headlights to your lawn mower or outdoor power equipment.
 Then, turn off the engine.
 If the lights dim, the alternator works.
 If not, it doesn’t.

 If this isn’t an option, follow these steps on how to test alternators.